Julie Zhuo

 Julie Zhuo is a Chinese-American businesswoman and computer scientist.
-She was the vice president of product design at Facebook and now co-founder at Inspirit.
+She was the vice president of product design at Facebook and now co-founder at Sundial.
 Zhuo is the author of The Making of a Manager (2019).

 Early life and education

 Zhuo is from Shanghai.
 When she was five years old, her family moved to Texas.
 She studied computer science and graduated from Stanford University.

 Career

-In May 2006, Zhuo became the first intern at Facebook.
+In May 2006, Zhuo became the first intern at Facebook, which was also her first job.
 She became a manager at the age of 25.
 Zhuo is the vice president of product and design.

 She wrote the book The Making of a Manager: What to Do When Everyone Looks to You.
 The book was published in 2019.

 Personal life

 Zhuo has three children.
 She and her husband live in California.